 Mudbound is certainly a page turner.
 I had a difficult time putting it down once I started it.
 My only complaint is that I never was really able to connect with the characters.
 I am not sure if it is because of the different points of view or just the fact that I was not able to relate at all.
 Besides that, it is a very well written novel that I would recommend reading.
 It unquestionably opens your eyes to the racism and hatred that existed, and may still, in this part of the country and leaves you with much to think about at the end.

-Other reviews on Mudbound can be found at:
+Other reviews on Mudbound

 A Striped Armchair